-Links are provided as a convenience only and to help me recoup some of the operational costs of putting together this review.
+Links are provided as a convenience only and help me recoup some of the operational costs of this review.
 It has zero impact on what I say in my review as it only equates to enough to buy a cup of coffee.

-The watch band is made from a rubber silicone and comes in three different colors: black, white or aqua.
+The watchband is made from rubber silicone and comes in three colors: black, white, or aqua.
 Another thing I noticed immediately was the difference in the watch bands between the Garmin 45 and Garmin 55.

-The Garmin 55 lies flat when on a table or flat surface, while the Garmin 45 has an annoying arch that prevents it from laying flat.
+The Garmin 55 lies flat on a table or flat surface, while the Garmin 45 has an annoying arch that prevents it from laying flat.
 The watch band that came with the Garmin 45 caused my wrist to itch.

 I have been able to wear the watch with no issues.
-Maybe it was a fluke, but several previous models like the Forerunner 220 and 225 did the same thing.
+Maybe it was a fluke, but several previous models like the Forerunner 220 and 225 did the same.
 It drove me crazy!

-What’s in the Box?
+What’s in the box?

 The Garmin 55 came with the following items in the box:

-Key Features at a Glance
+Key features at a glance

 The Garmin 55 has all the major features a running watch needs.
-I’ll cover the ones I feel are the most important, so if you want a complete list, you can read more over on Garmin’s website.
+I’ll cover the ones I feel are the most important, so if you want a complete list, you can read more over at Garmin’s website.